Turkmenistan travel guide

 Relationships with Turkmens

-The Turkmen authorities sometimes prosecute Turkmen women if they start a sexual relationship with a foreign man.
-They could give the foreign man a fine and deport him.
+The Turkmen authorities sometimes prosecute Turkmen women if they start a sexual relationship with a foreign man, who may be fined and deported.

 LGBT+ travellers

-Male same-sex activity is illegal, punishable by a prison sentence.
+Male same-sex sexual activity is illegal, and punishable by a prison sentence.
 Same-sex relationships generally meet with disapproval in Turkmen society.
 Avoid showing affection in public.

 Read more advice for LGBT+ travellers.